Meet our Leaders

 Jun Li

 Dr. Li’s research focuses on top management teams, founding / entrepreneurial teams, innovation, venture creation, global strategies, and emerging markets.
-His most research examines founder learning behaviors on firm innovation in Chinese private ventures.
-Dr. Li’s research appears in Management Decision, New England Journal of Entrepreneurship, Journal of Business Research, Asia Pacific Journal of Management, Journal of High-Technology Management Research, and others.
+His most research examines top management team functional complementarity and post-IPO firm performance.
+Dr. Li’s research appears in Long Range Planning, Management Decision, New England Journal of Entrepreneurship, Journal of Business Research, Asia Pacific Journal of Management, Journal of High-Technology Management Research, and others.
 He is the Associate Editor for the New England Journal of Entrepreneurship and the editorial board member for the International Journal of Entrepreneurship Behavior and Research.
-He is the current Caucus Committee Chair of the Academy of Management (2020-2021).
+He was the Caucus Committee Chair of the Academy of Management (2020-2022), Program Chair for AIB USNE Chapter 2019 and 2021, and Vice Chair of AIB USNE Chapter from 2020-2022.

 Before academia, Dr. Li worked with a leading Chinese commercial bank where he served as a manager and a consultant to exporting and trading companies in Shenzhen, China.